 - Difficulty or hesitancy going up or down stairs; slower on stairs

 - Decreased grooming or over-grooming a painful area

 - Aggressive when handled or towards another pet

 - House-soiling (not using the litter box for urine and/or stool)

 Effective pain management is an essential component of companion animal medicine.
 It reduces disease, morbidity, facilitates recovery, and enhances quality of life.
 Treatment includes both medication and simple changes in your home to allow your cat to maintain their normal behaviors.
 If your pet needs life long pain relief, Dr. Wolfe will recommend blood work to be performed.
 This will provide insight to how well your cat’s organs are functioning, and which pain relief medications are safe to give.
 Please remember to never give your cat any medication without direction from your Veterinarian.
-This especially includes over the counter drugs such as ibuprofen (Advil and Mortrin), acetaminophen (Tylenol) and asprin.
+This especially includes over the counter drugs such as ibuprofen (Advil and Motrin), acetaminophen (Tylenol) and aspirin.
 Many of these drugs are highly toxic and can be deadly to cats.